-AHC 101 Introduction to Public Health Quarter Credit Hours4
+AHC 101......
+Introduction to Public Health Quarter Credit Hours.....4 public health.

-The course introduces the importance and understanding the big picture of public health.
-The course emphasizes the impact and interactions of facts that effect social health.
-The course includes other major areas like epidemiology, biostatistics, and economics of public health.
 The students will learn about the guidelines and measures that are created at different levels that help to ensure the health and safety of the public.
 The applied knowledge of public health will be integral part of the course.
 Writing assignments and reserved readings, as appropriate to the discipline, are part of the course.